-Wanda Petronski has a funny name and wears the same blue dress to school every day, but when her classmates tease and bully her, she claims to have a closet full of one hundred dresses at home, all lined up.
-Maddie Reeves doesn’t have much more than one dress herself – but goes along with the game, even though she knows it’s cruel.
-How do you find the bravery to stand up for what you know is right – even if it means you are standing alone?
+Wanda Petronski’s new classmates think she has a funny name and when they tease her for wearing the same blue dress to school every day, she claims to have a closet full of one hundred dresses at home, all lined up.
+Even Maddie Reeves, who doesn’t have much more than one dress herself, goes along with the game even though she knows it’s cruel.
+Can they learn to find the bravery to stand up for what they know is right – even if it means standing alone?

 Best enjoyed by ages 8 and up

-The Learning Stage Series debuted in our 2016-2017 season as a way to give more performance opportunities to young artists.
-Shows in this series are cast entirely with young performers ages 9-18 and designed primarily by LCT's Resident Professional Interns and other staff members.
-Productions take place in our Learning Stage, a small 105 seat theatre on our second floor.
+The Learning Stage Series debuted in our 2015-2016 season as a way to give more performance opportunities to young artists.
+Shows in this series are cast entirely with young performers ages 9-18 and designed by high school students with mentorship from LCT's Education Department staff.
+Productions take place in our Learning Stage, a small 105-seat theatre on our second floor.
 Seating is stadium-style in a black box type setting where the actors are close to the audience.
-Tickets are sold general admission, so there is no assigned seating.
+Tickets are sold general admission so there is no assigned seating.

 About The Hundred Dresses

 The Hundred Dresses is a short adaptation of the well-known Newbery Honor winning story of the same name by Eleanor Estes.
 Our characters live in the United States in 1938, the time of the Great Depression.
 Having prior knowledge of the Great Depression may be helpful for the context of the show.

 This story is a great way to start conversations about...

 the issues young people deal with every day.
 The Hundred Dresses shows what it is like to be bullied, to be a bully, and even a bystander.
 This show also provides a great opportunity to talk to your family about the repercussions of our actions and the outcomes that may affect the rest of a young person's life.
 This may be a good chance for your to talk to your young person about the signs and forms of bullying as well as being able to move from being a bystander to being a "Rescuer" before a situation escalates.